 Make a trip to the dry cleaners with any business clothes that need to be cleaned.
 Add picking up the dry cleaning the day before your trip to your list.
 This way you'll avoid feeling frustrated while packing for a business trip!

 Check if You'll Need Out-of-Town Medical Insurance

 Check with your medical insurance carrier or read your insurance policy to determine what your medical options are in the event of an out-of-town emergency.
-Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or urgent care center in order to cover the claim.
+Many insurance companies require that you notify them within 24 hours of using an out-of-town emergency room or an urgent care center in order to cover the claim.

 Alert Your Bank and Credit Card Companies